 Stephen qualified from Cambridge University.
 He held an internship position at North Carolina State University and then spent a year in general practice before taking up a Residency in Small Animal Surgery at the University of Liverpool, where he gained the RCVS Certificates in Veterinary Radiology and Small Animal Surgery.
 This was followed by a PhD in Canine Tumour Biology at the University of Cambridge followed by a period as Lecturer in Small Animal Soft Tissue Surgery.
 Stephen then moved to the Royal Veterinary College, as Lecturer and then Senior Lecturer in Small Animal Surgery and Head of Surgery.
 He also completed a Master of Science degree in Comparative Clinical Oncology at the University of Birmingham.

-Stephen and family own three Domestic shorthair cats, Apollo, Artemis and Athene.
+Stephen and his family own five Domestic shorthair cats and a Springer spaniel.
 When not at work, Stephen is a keen triathlete, and has participated in events from sprint distance to full ironman distance.
 He has also represented Team GB at the International Triathlon Union World Championships in Aquathlon and Long Distance Triathlon.